lars-derichter/dotfiles/README.md

 ## Afterwards

-- In iTerm2 settings: `Load iterm settings from ~/.iterm2` and `Save changes automatically`
+- In iTerm2 settings: `Load iterm settings from ~/.iterm2` and `Save changes automatically` (should happen automatically)
 - In 1password settings: `Use the SSH-Agent` and `Integrate with 1password-cli`

 ## Todo

 Fix 1password-cli integration for gpg-key